Taras Shevchenko Park: History

 While some plants perished, others moved inside the homes of the aristocracy.
 The palace lay unoccupied and the garden languished for a long while.
 The old palace and garden were given to Catherine II's nobles in the 1830s.
 The process of gradually returning the residence's territory has started since then.
 On the park's grounds, folk festivals, balls, and other celebrations were held in the middle of the 19th century.

 Subsequently, the palace became the home of the Katerinoslav Public Museum of Antiquities (1849).
 Potemkin Garden served as the city's hub for social and cultural activities during the close of the 19th and the beginning of the 20th centuries.
-Only until the Merefo-Kherson Bridge work started in 1914–1915 did the Monastyrskyi Island re-join the park.
+Only until the Merefa-Kherson bridge work started in 1914–1915 did the Monastyrskyi Island re-join the park.
 Many trees felled after the Russian Revolution, and the mansion was moved to the newly established Katerynoslav University in 1918.
 In 1925, Taras Shevchenko was honored by the park's name.
 The park was renovated in 1927.

 In 1935, an outdoor theater made its debut in the park's eastern section.
 It was made out of a playground with a musical "sink" behind a stage.
 The amphitheater could accommodate 500 standing and 2,500 seating guests.
 The theater was destroyed by fire during World War II and was never rebuilt.
 Following the war, the park had its next significant redevelopment, which lasted from 1945 to 1952.
 A colonnade in the classicist style was created at the park's entrance during the late 1940s, and the palace had another reconstruction in 1952.
 The island was once again incorporated to the park in 1958, when it was known as Komsomolsky Island.
 The park's admission charge was eliminated in 1963, and in 1968 a cable car was installed to the island.

 The park had a major makeover from 1971 to 1974.
 After that, the park was embellished with sculptures from the gardens and park, there were less alleyways, and in 1977 a 1,500-seat municipal lecture hall was constructed there.
 A prominent feature of the park was a sizable freshwater aquarium that doubled as a leisure area and a research lab when it first opened on the island in 1984.
 Potemkin's garden and park complex now consists of just 8,000 trees and over 2,000 plants representing 68 different species.
 One of the few urban landscape parks in Ukraine and the globe with its historical limits still intact is the Taras Shevchenko Park.

 December 2023 saw the start of the installation of a New Year tree in the middle of Shevchenko Park.
 In two days, the 10 m tree would be able to entertain both locals and visitors to Dnipro.
 Presently, it is acknowledged as a landscape architectural landmark and is a popular spot for strolling and relaxation for residents and visitors.